 - Does teaching and learning discourage essentialism?
 How does the teacher/do the materials ensure that we do not reduce learners to stereotypes?

 - Does teaching and learning highlight individual identities?
 In what ways does the teaching methodology help learners to showcase their hybrid identities?

 - Is teaching and learning participatory and collaborative?
 To what extent and in what ways do the methodological choices encourage shared decision-making?

 - Is teaching and learning locally situated and socially mediated?
-To what extent has the particularity of the context been taken into account in the way the class functions?
+To what extent does the function of the class reflect the particularity of the context?
 What evidence can we find of this?

 - Is teaching and learning transformative?
 To what extent and in what ways do the learning activities encourage learners to think about their status quo?
 What attempts are made to prompt social change?

 In this post, I have outlined a classroom observation framework that can be used to help teachers who are new to a context to better understand why teaching and learning has taken the shape that it has taken, and what changes are possible.
 The framework was designed with particular reference to the needs of teachers who are about to engage in short-term placements, but it can be flexibly modified to suit other needs as well.